Bing pixel Coffee & Cats: Your Guide to Cat Café Culture

 There’s usually no dress code when you visit a café, but these items may make your visit a little more comfortable:

-• Shoes that slip on and off, in case they aren’t allowed in the cat lounge area
+• Shoes that slip on and off, in case they aren’t allowed in the cat lounge area.

-• Long sleeves – if you’re playing with cats you might get scratched
+• Long sleeves – If you’re playing with cats you might get scratched.

-• Anything you don’t mind being covered in cat hair
+• Anything you don’t mind being covered in cat hair.

-Most cafés keep 5-20 cats at a time.
 Cats need to sleep around 15 hours a day, so it’s likely that a few of them will be snoozing while you’re there.
 However, there will also be a bunch that are awake and looking for playtime and snuggles.

 While an hour to play might seem like a long time, it’ll be over just as soon as you’ve won over that standoffish cat that finally let you pet him, and you’ll absolutely hate to leave.